 If approved for the thesis option, you must find three faculty to be on your thesis committee.
 Though not required, it is strongly encouraged that one of the faculty be from outside the Statistics Department.
 Both you and the thesis committee chair must agree on the topic of your thesis.
 Please provide a short description of your thesis topic, the names of your committee members and the signature of your committee chair on the Worksheet for the M.A. in Statistics, Thesis Option.
 In addition, you will also need to complete Graduate Division’s Application for Candidacy for the Master's Degree (Plan 1 - Thesis)

-The MA program includes students who are admitted directly into the department and students obtaining advanced degrees in other departments at Berkeley.
+The M.A.
+Statistics program includes students who are admitted directly into the department and students obtaining advanced degrees in other departments at Berkeley.
 Coursework consists of intensive graduate courses in probability, theoretical statistics, and statistical computing as well as an advanced course in modern applied statistics and a capstone course.
 Students will have the option to take elective courses.

 Will I be able to take courses other than those that are required?